zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 }
 ```

-As soon as the controller is initiated by Angular it automatically makes a
+As soon as the controller is initiated by AngularJS it automatically makes a
  GET request to `/solution-two/data` and assigns the fetched data to `$scope.users`.
  Now refresh the page and see what happened.
 You should see an
  error saying